treize-khushrenada/team-spot-a-mood/README.md

 - [Contributors](#contributors)

 ## Project Overview
 This project aims to provide a new musical recommendation tool driven by semantic textual similarities between user text/image inputs and specific lines of song lyrics, as well as, a 2D network that allows users to explore similar songs with topics on the level of the overall lyrics.
-Top 10 songs with relevant lyrics results and graph showing showing adjacent lyrics lines are deliverd upon each user query.
+Top 10 songs with relevant lyrics results and graph showing adjacent lyrics lines are deliverd upon each user query.
 The tool can serve a broad audience who would like to find songs that match certain visual/textual queries, with specific lines that act like a punchline with respect to the query.

 Users can play with our Streamlit App at [Spot-A-Mood](https://huggingface.co/spaces/UMich-siads699-fa22-spotamood/spotamood) hugging face link here.